matchms/ms2deepscore/README.md

 ### Requirements

 Python 3.8, 3.9, 3.10 (higher will likely work but is not tested systematically).
-Tested with Tensorflow 2.4, 2.6, 2.8, and latest version.
+Tested with Tensorflow 2.4, 2.6, 2.8, and versions up to Tensorflow < 2.14.

 ### Installation
 Simply install using pip: `pip install ms2deepscore`